 8. Your offer and negotiation strategy

-9. Final questions and “The Ask”
+9. Final questions and the ask

 If they are ready to sign, complete the paperwork and finalize your pricing strategy.
-If they want more time to think things over, give them a deadline by which you will call them––and definitely call them on that date.
+If they want more time to think things over, give them a deadline by which you will call them — and definitely call them on that date.

 Additional real estate listing presentation tips

-Here are a few more things to keep in mind as you craft the strongest possible listing presentation:
+Here are a few more things to keep in mind as you craft the strongest possible listing presentation.

 Focus on the client’s needs

 Every piece of information should be designed to serve the client’s needs and provide clear value.
 Cut away anything extraneous.
 Selling a home is a stressful process.
-Even though you’re used to the process, always be mindful of your client’s perspective and be ready to respond with empathy to their nerves and uncertainty.
+Even though you’re used to the process, always be mindful of your client’s perspective and ready to respond with empathy to their nerves and uncertainty.

 Practice often

 Nailing a listing presentation takes practice.
 To polish your performance, practice in front of team members or family.
 As you gain experience, you’ll be able to anticipate questions and concerns.
-Even when you’re comfortable with your skills, be sure to reevaluate your listing presentations occasionally.
+Even if you’re comfortable with your skills, be sure to reevaluate your listing presentations occasionally.

 Be authentic